andrewhessler/paint-by-algo/THOUGHTS.md

 Added an aggressive A* that cares way more about direction.
 I think it's all working with the world wrap, but sometimes I'm skeptical.

 Next walls, probably going to want to emit a `CurrentMouseTile`, animation to outline it in white.
-Why not make a `wallbuilding/` module that will consume it and `PlayerInput`.
+Why not make a `wallbuilding/` module that will consume `CurrentMouseTile` and `PlayerInput`.
 On left click, set current tile to Wall, on right click set current tile to OPEN.
 Then we'll have different build states, Wall/End, maybe look at adding multiple ends/no ends.
 I'm gonna wanna add the ability to change individual tile colors some day...

+Okay, everything is doing everything, I have made monolith spaghetti. `wallbuilding/` is just weird.
+I should really do some diagramming, but at this point I just want to add things so oh well.
+The number of events is getting out of hand though.

+Ope nevermind, back to events lol

+Should I just be passing entity handles around?
+Does that mean if I delete something I could be acting on nothing?
+But probably not because it uses some sort of reference counting?

+Left Click done, time for right click and then I can clean up the random wall.